 Pioneers are drawn from many categories: sometimes old and experienced believers in both the teaching and administrative fields of service, and sometimes young, new ones with no experience and not much knowledge.
 It does not matter; all are desperately needed, all over the world.
 Each one, however, is likely to have his own kind of test!
-For those with much experience it is maddening to know how to do something and not be able to see it is done right; and yet just here is where the older Bahá’í is supposed (one hopes!) to have acquired enough experience, and be a mature enough believer, not to scold and preach and say, “Do it as I tell you because I know what I am talking about!”
+For those with much experience, it is maddening to know how to do something and not be able to see it is done right; and yet just here is where the older Bahá’í is supposed (one hopes!) to have acquired enough experience, and be a mature enough believer, not to scold and preach, and say, “Do it as I tell you because I know what I am talking about!”
 Patiently, gently, politely, lovingly, he should be of so much help to the Bahá’í that all will return that love and seek to benefit from his knowledge.
-The newer and less experienced believer who goes pioneering, not having lived for years in a home community, is less likely to find himself tried and tested on such matters as Bahá’í administration and the conduct of affairs but may well feel disillusioned and unwanted when he finds no proper plans have been made for his services and he is getting neither the help nor advice he needs.
+The newer and less experienced believer who goes pioneering, not having lived for years in a home community, is less likely to find himself tried and tested on such matters as Bahá’í administration and the conduct of affairs, but may well feel disillusioned and unwanted when he finds no proper plans have been made for his services and he is getting neither the help nor advice he needs.
 One of the reactions to all

 such problems as these is that the pioneer immediately sits down and writes a long and often accusatory lament (I have read some of them) to the committee who sent him out, describing the degree, in his eyes, to which the National Assembly or the committees or the Local Assembly of the country he has arrived in, is not properly discharging its duty towards him and often towards everything else!
 Such letters to an administrative body, while they undoubtedly relieve the pioneer of a lot of steam, can, in the repercussions they set off, create inharmony and even promote a lot of useless gossip about a national community on the other side of the world.
 I am not saying the pioneers have no legitimate complaints.
 I am trying to say that I believe at least 80 per cent of everything that seems wrong in the beginning will sort itself out within say a year, if the pioneer will be patient, loving, understanding and will persevere.
-How often has each one of us regretted a hasty or thoughtless action when later more facts came to light or we got to know the other person and their problems and felt sympathy for them instead of condemnation?
+How often has each one of us regretted a hasty or thoughtless action when later more facts came to light; or we got to know the other person and their problems, and felt sympathy for them instead of condemnation?
 The people of the world today, whether Bahá’ís or non-Bahá’ís—no matter how desperately they need everything in the Bahá’í administration—are not going to benefit by being banged on the head by rules and regulations; they need love and encouragement.
-They need the spirit ‘Abdu’l-Bahá showered upon all men, the reason He is our Exemplar.
+They need the spirit ‘Abdu’l-Bahá showered upon all men, since He is our Exemplar.
 A good question for every one of us to ask our own selves is “Would the Master behave like this?”

 There are many comforting words of our beloved Master to assist us when we find it is all just too much and we cannot bear it.
-“Grief and sorrow”, He says, “do not come to us by chance, they are sent to us by the Divine Mercy for our own perfecting … Men who suffer not, attain no perfection. … The more a man is chastened, the
+“Grief and sorrow”, He says, “do not come to us by chance, they are sent to us by the Divine Mercy for our own perfecting. … Men who suffer not, attain no perfection. … The more a man is chastened, the